Lupus590/CARPG_-_An_RPG_Engine/notes/combat.md

 EP recharges slowly over time, it is unlikely that players will run out of EP, but tiring your enemy is a valid tactic

+two types of damage, lethal and non lethal